ekaterinailin/flaring-spi/README.md

 Notebooks that produce the figures and tables in the paper found in `notebooks/`:

 - `AU_Mic_flare_catalog_with_phases_TABLE1.ipynb`
+  - example script of how to use the de-trending and flare finding described in Methods: `notebooks/findflares.py`
+  - flaring finding method described in 2.1: `notebooks/funs/detrend.py`
   - electronic table of all flares: `results/2021_12_AU_Mic_2021_12_AU_Mic_final_flare_table.csv`
 - `AU_Mic_AD_test_analysis_TABLE2.ipynb`
   - all A-D tests: `results/adtests.csv` (time stamped within the table)